ColladoWork/SQL-Statements/01_Statements/Readme.md

 ## Additional information
-In necessary, here are the links for each operator covered.
+If necessary, here are the links for each operator covered.

 📌[Select](https://www.w3schools.com/sql/sql_select.asp)